PaulWieland/ratgdo/docs/01_features.md

  * unlocked - when unlocked

 ### ESPHome
-There is a third party ESPHome port of ratgdo available.
+There is an ESPHome port of ratgdo available.
 For the time being this port might not be feature compatible with the MQTT version of ratgdo.

 * [Web Tools installer](https://ratgdo.github.io/esphome-ratgdo/)
 * (GitHub Repo)[https://github.com/ratgdo/esphome-ratgdo]

-Please note that I do not maintain the ESPHome version and cannot offer support for it if you run into problems.

 ### Dry contacts

 #### Triggers
-The following dry contact triggers on the ratgdo shield are at 3.3v<sup>2</sup> and can be pulled to ground to trigger the door opener as follows:
+ratgdo's dry contact triggers are at 3.3v<sup>2</sup> and can be pulled to ground to trigger the door opener as follows:

 * open<sup>1</sup> - opens the door.
 * close<sup>1</sup> - closes the door.